nparrent/nparrent/README.md

-- 👋 Hi, I’m @nparrent
+- 👋 Hi, I’m Natalie

 - 👀 I’m interested in changing the fashion industry by helping to evolve standardized sizing to better fit real body types.
       I aim to develop outdoor gear tailored for larger individuals to improve accessibility to the outdoors for this underserved demographic.